 The hostess seated me right next to a couple, which I secretly was hoping to be completely alone.
 We shared some small talk, because I’m not rude haha – and then I mentally sunk into myself.
 I can’t remember the last time I intentionally sat alone at a restaurant and enjoyed my thoughts.

-As I was eating my fav meal (bless you True Kitchen), my eyes began swelling with tears…yes I started crying.
+As I was eating my favorite meal (bless you True Food Kitchen), my eyes began swelling with tears…yes I started crying.
 I could blame it on my pregnant hormones, but it was deeper than that.

 Thankfully the couple beside me had left by this time.
 Truth is, in the last several years this moment has been a fleeting thought I brush aside.
 Telling myself I don’t have time, I’m too tired, I need to (fill in the blank).
 I don’t do this, but I should be.
 I’ve needed this time and the 76% of me that’s significantly introverted resurfaced like a fresh tidal wave over my spirit last night.